LeafarCoder/3D-point-cloud-registration/README.md

 If the focal distance is considered to be unitary <p align="center"><img src="https://rawgit.com/LeafarCoder/3D-point-cloud-registration/svgs/svgs/f1aeca7a49e452f936aa5128a197e71b.svg?invert_in_darkmode" align=middle width=52.7396859pt height=16.438356pt/></p> and homogeneous coordinates are used instead, then the following system is obtained:

+The optical axis does not always intersect the image plane at the origin, as there is an offset (vertical and/or horizontal), which can be described with a combination of a rotation, R and a translation, T. There is also a change of units: from the 3D world in meters (or some multiple) to the image plane in pixels.
+There is a conversion factor to account for these changes.
+Together, these values are called intrinsic parameters as they define properties of the image formation affected by the camera itself, and are represented by a matrix, K.